Bounds for variables with few occurrences in conjunctive normal forms: Variable-minimal unsatisfiability

 In \cite{ChenDing2006VMU} there is the false statement ``$\Vmusat \not\sse \Lean$'', based on the following erroneous example: \begin{examp} \cite[Page 266]{ChenDing2006VMU} gives the example $F_4 := \set{\set{a},\set{\ol{b}},\set{\ol{a},b},\set{a,\ol{b}}}$ with the assertion ``$F_4 \in \Vmusat \sm \Lean$''.
 Obviously we have $F_4 \in \Vmusat$, but we also have $F_4 \in \Lean$.
 Using the characterisation from \cite{Ku98e} (which is the only characterisation used in \cite{ChenDing2006VMU}), that $F \in \Lean$ holds iff every clause of $F$ can be used in a tree-resolution refutation of $F$, we see this as follows: the sole subset of $F_4$ in $\Musat$ is $\set{\set{a},\set{\ol{b}},\set{\ol{a},b}}$, while the clause $\set{a,\ol{b}}$ can(!) also be used in a tree-resolution refutation --- it is obviously superfluous, but nevertheless there is a tree-resolution refutation using it, namely via $(\set{a} \res \set{\ol{a},b}) \res \set{a,\ol{b}} = \set{a}$. \end{examp}

-Based on the characterisation of lean clause-sets via autarkies, it is easy to show that $\Vmusat$ consists of special lean clause-sets (thus Figure 1 in \cite{ChenDing2006VMU} needs to be corrected, showing instead that $\Lean$ is indeed a superclass of $\Vmusat$): \begin{lem} $\Vmusat \subset \Lean \sm \set{\top}$. \end{lem} \begin{prf} While in \cite{ChenDing2006VMU} the characterisation of $\Lean$ via variables usable in resolution refutation was (only) used, here we need to use the equivalent characterisation via autarkies, shown in \cite[Theorem 3.16]{Ku98e}, and used as our definition in Subsection \ref{sec:prelimAut}, namely that for $F \in \Cls$ holds $F \in \Lean$ iff there is no autarky $\vp$ for $F$ with $\var(\vp) \cap \var(F) \ne \es$: If we had such an autarky for $F \in \Vmusat$, then $\vp * F \in \Usat$ with $\vp * F \subset F$ and $\var(\vp * F) \sse \var(F) \sm \var(\vp)$, contradicting $F \in \Vmusat$.
-That indeed $\Vmusat$ is a strict subset of $\Lean \sm \set{\top}$, can for example be seen by \cite[Lemma 3.2]{Ku98e}, which shows that if we extend a minimally unsatisfiable clause-set via Extended Resolution, then we always stay in $\Lean$, while just adding new clauses, each containing a new variable, and thus leaving $\Vmusat$; another example is clause-set $F_3$ from \cite[Page 266]{ChenDing2006VMU}. \Qed \end{prf}
+Based on the characterisation of lean clause-sets via autarkies, it is easy to show that $\Vmusat$ consists of special lean clause-sets (thus Figure 1 in \cite{ChenDing2006VMU} needs to be corrected, showing instead that $\Lean$ is indeed a superclass of $\Vmusat$): \begin{lem} $\Vmusat \subset \Lean \sm \set{\top}$. \end{lem} \begin{prf} In \cite{ChenDing2006VMU} the characterisation of $\Lean$ via variables usable in resolution refutation was (only) used.
+Here we use the equivalent characterisation via autarkies, shown in \cite[Theorem 3.16]{Ku98e}, and used as our definition in Subsection \ref{sec:prelimAut}, namely that for $F \in \Cls$ holds $F \in \Lean$ iff there is no autarky $\vp$ for $F$ with $\var(\vp) \cap \var(F) \ne \es$: If we had such an autarky for $F \in \Vmusat$, then $\vp * F \in \Usat$ with $\vp * F \subset F$ and $\var(\vp * F) \sse \var(F) \sm \var(\vp)$, contradicting $F \in \Vmusat$.
+That $\Vmusat$ is a strict subset of $\Lean \sm \set{\top}$, can for example be seen by \cite[Lemma 3.2]{Ku98e}, showing that if we extend a minimally unsatisfiable clause-set via Extended Resolution, then we stay in $\Lean$, while adding new clauses with new variables, and thus leaving $\Vmusat$; another example is clause-set $F_3$ from \cite[Page 266]{ChenDing2006VMU}. \Qed \end{prf}

 Thus it follows $\Vmusati{\delta=1} = \Musati{\delta=1}$ (shown in \cite[Lemma 6]{ChenDing2006VMU}), since by \cite[Corollary 5.7]{Ku98e} holds $\Leani{\delta=1} \cap \Usat = \Musati{\delta=1}$.